jinapark202/Karojiha/README.md

 ## Getting Started

-These instrutions will help you get the game running on your local machine.
+These instrutions will help you get Space Bird running on your local machine.

 #### Prerequisites
 Xcode 9 is free to install from the App Store.
 You will need a Mac running macOS Sierra 10.12.4 or above.